robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestSuites.rst

 The following settings in the Setting section can be used to customize the suite:

+`Name`:setting:
+   Used for setting a custom `suite name`_.
+The default name is created based on the file or directory name.
 `Documentation`:setting:
    Used for specifying a `suite documentation`_.
 `Metadata`:setting: